yarnpkg/berry/packages/docusaurus/docs/features/patching.md

 ## Limitations

 - Because they're currently computed at fetch time rather than resolution time, the package dependencies have already been resolved and patches won't be able to alter them.
+Instead, use the `packageExtensions` mechanism which is specifically made to add new runtime dependencies to packages.

 - Patches are ill-suited for modifying binary files.
 Minified files are problematic as well, although we could improve the feature to automatically process such files through a Prettier-like tool.